Isaaquito53/SkyJump-Pou--clone/README.md

 ---
 # In this version:

-You can move left and right and go out of the bounds while jumping.
+You can move left and right and go out of the bounds while jumping, take coins and jump above clouds.
 <br/>
 You can manually add platforms (it isn't implemented in an intuitive way, yet).